 - Research and Development:

-People say that mechanical branch has no more areas to research now.
+People say that the mechanical branch has no more areas to research now.
 But that isn’t true.
 There are always better ways to do something and a person who goes into a career in research and development is actually in charge of finding those new ways.
 A self-driving car isn’t all machine learning and coding.
 The machine has to be designed in such a way that it is able to learn from the coding and machine learning algorithms put into it.
 That is where mechanical research and development comes in.

 Granted that hard labor jobs aren’t for humans anymore.
 Machines have been created to get those done.
 But who controls the machine exactly?
-It is a human.
+It is human.
 A skilled mechanical person knows and can calculate the amount of energy and pressure and all the rest of the metrics that are needed by the robot to accurately and precisely get the job done.
 It is true that robots are completely dumb and that is why they need a human to supervise the multi-million dollar investment that is the robot.

-If people are skilled in software like MATLAB and CATIA, then they have an option of going for designing in mechanical.
+If people are skilled in software like MATLAB and CATIA, then they have the option of going for designing in mechanical.
 This is a very prominent job opportunity as it has a huge requirement and very less skilled labor.
 If you get yourself skilled in any of the designing software, then this field is for you.